Moody's expects India's fiscal position to remain weak

-New Delhi, Feb 25 (IANS) Moody's Investors Service says that India's (Baa3 negative) weak fiscal position will remain a key credit challenge in 2021.
+New Delhi: Moody's Investors Service says that India's (Baa3 negative) weak fiscal position will remain a key credit challenge in 2021.

 According to Moody's, the prospects for fiscal consolidation remain weak particularly given the government's mixed track record of implementing revenue-raising measures.